 Regular bus services along Argyle Road provide links to Southport Town Centre.
 The Town Centre is only 1,300m from Hesketh Road and is within a reasonable walking distance.

-The following two maps shows the studied views from the limits of the Conservation Area regarding the northern, southern, western and eastern boundaries and the traffic survey.
+The following maps show the studied views from outside the Conservation Area boundary (Plan 6) and the traffic survey (Plan7).